MilesBreslin/network-namespace-wrapper/README.md

 This application takes arguments at compile-time.
 You must set the define variables for `NAMESPACE` and `BINARY`. `NAMESPACE` is a string of the name of your network namespace, as reported by `ip netns`. `BINARY` is a string of the path to the binary you want to run in a separate namespace.

+The installation of this will require the binary be owned by root with the sticky bit.
+This allows the application elevated permissions, to switch to the namespace, then it immediately drops back to user permissions.

+An example to compile this and install this is shown below.

 ```bash
 gcc -D 'NAMESPACE="my_namespace"' -D 'BINARY="/usr/bin/bash"' -o bash-wrapped main.c
 install -m 4755 -o 0 -g 0 bash-wrapped /usr/local/bin/bash-wrapped